thu-ml/tianshou/docs/tutorials/tictactoe.rst

         args = parser.parse_known_args()[0]
         return args

-The following ``get_agents`` function returns agents and their optimizers from either constructing a new policy, or loading from disk, or using the passed in arguments.
-The action model we use is an instance of ``tianshou.utils.net.common.Net``, essentially a multi-layer perceptron with ReLU activation function.
-The network model is passed to a ``MultiAgentDQNPolicy``, the multi-agent version of DQN (actions are selected according to legal actions and their q-values).
-For the opponent, it can be either a random agent (``RandomMultiAgentPolicy``) that randomly chooses an action from legal actions, or it can be a pre-trained ``MultiAgentDQNPolicy`` to allow learned agents play with themselves.
-Both agents are passed to ``MultiAgentPolicyManager``, which is responsible to call the correct agent according to the ``agent_id`` in the observation. ``MultiAgentPolicyManager`` also dispatches data to each agent according to ``agent_id``, so that each agent seems to play with a virtual single-agent environment.
+The following ``get_agents`` function returns agents and their optimizers from either constructing a new policy, or loading from disk, or using the pass-in arguments.
+The action model we use is an instance of :class:`~tianshou.utils.net.common.Net`, essentially a multi-layer perceptron with the ReLU activation function.
+The network model is passed to a :class:`~tianshou.policy.MultiAgentDQNPolicy`, the multi-agent version of DQN (actions are selected according to legal actions and their Q-values).
+For the opponent, it can be either a random agent :class:`~tianshou.policy.RandomMultiAgentPolicy` that randomly chooses an action from legal actions, or it can be a pre-trained :class:`~tianshou.policy.MultiAgentDQNPolicy` to allow learned agents play with themselves.
+Both agents are passed to :class:`~tianshou.policy.MultiAgentPolicyManager`, which is responsible to call the correct agent according to the ``agent_id`` in the observation. :class:`~tianshou.policy.MultiAgentPolicyManager` also dispatches data to each agent according to ``agent_id``, so that each agent seems to play with a virtual single-agent environment.
 ::

-    def get_agents(args: argparse.Namespace = get_args(),
-                   agent_learn: Optional[BaseMultiAgentPolicy] = None,
-                   agent_opponent: Optional[BaseMultiAgentPolicy] = None,
-                   optim: Optional[torch.optim.Optimizer] = None,)\
-            -> Tuple[BaseMultiAgentPolicy, torch.optim.Optimizer]:
-        def env_func():
+    def get_agents(args=get_args(),
+                   agent_learn=None,     # BaseMultiAgentPolicy
+                   agent_opponent=None,  # BaseMultiAgentPolicy
+                   optim=None,           # torch.optim.Optimizer
+                   ):  # return a tuple of (BaseMultiAgentPolicy, torch.optim.Optimizer)
-            return TicTacToeEnv(args.board_size, args.win_size)
+        env_func = lambda: TicTacToeEnv(args.board_size, args.win_size)
         env = env_func()
         args.state_shape = env.observation_space.shape or env.observation_space.n
         args.action_shape = env.action_space.shape or env.action_space.n
         if agent_learn is None:
             # model
-            net = Net(
-                args.layer_num, args.state_shape, args.action_shape, args.device)
-            net = net.to(args.device)
+            net = Net(args.layer_num, args.state_shape, args.action_shape, args.device).to(args.device)
             if optim is None:
                 optim = torch.optim.Adam(net.parameters(), lr=args.lr)
             agent_learn = MultiAgentDQNPolicy(
                 net, optim, args.gamma, args.n_step,
-                use_target_network=args.target_update_freq > 0,
                 target_update_freq=args.target_update_freq)
             if args.resume_path:
                 agent_learn.load_state_dict(torch.load(args.resume_path))